trychlos/pwix-app-edit/README.md

 Displays (or not) a toggle button to let the user enter in edition mode on the current page.

-The component is configurable through the package configuration as there is considered as an application-level component.
+The component is configurable through the package configuration as this is considered as an application-level component.

+#### `AppEditSerializer`

+Encapsulates the `pwix:editor/teEditor` component to manage serialization and multi-languages documents.

+The component must be provided with the same parameters than `teEditor`.

 ## Permissions management

 This package can take advantage of `pwix:permissions` package to manage the user permissions through the configured `allowFn()` function.

-Two additional `DisplayUnit` tags are defined here:

-- `wantEditionSwitch` whether the page should present an edition switch to the user

-- `wantEditionRoles` whether the user is allowed to edit the page documents.

 ## Configuration